|East Germany's last ever match vs Belgium in 1990|

-A member of Bayern Munich's first team at the age of 17, Kroos played a loan spell at Bayer Leverkusen, before going back to Munich and winning back-to-back Bundesliga titles and the 2012–13 Champions League.
+Toni Kroos became a member of Bayern Munich's first team at the age of 17, Kroos played a loan spell at Bayer Leverkusen, before going back to Munich and winning back-to-back Bundesliga titles and the 2012–13 Champions League.
 After winning the World Cup in 2014, he joined Real Madrid .
 In Madrid, he won the two UEFA Champions League.
 He was a key player for Germany since 2010.
-He won the WC in 2014 as one of Germany's star players.
+He won the World Cup in 2014 as one of Germany's star players.

 Nicknamed Schnix by fans and teammates, Schneider started out at his hometown club Carl Zeiss Jena and made a name for himself during his decade-long stint at Bayer Leverkusen.
 He earned the nickname "The White Brazilian" for his dribbling and passing skills as well as his accurate free kicks and corners.
 Capped 81 times.
 He was a key player at the WC Finals in 2006.

 CM: Michael Ballack

 Born in East Germany, Michael Ballack was the best German player of his generation. first made his name with Bayer Leverkusen, helping them to the Final of the Champions' League in 2002.
 On the same summer, he helped Germany reaching the Final of Japan/Korea 2002, but missing the Final game himself.
 He moved to Bayern Munich after the World Cup Finals.
 He also played for Chelsea before his retirement.
 He had 98 caps between 1999 and 2010.